-Chairman Chief Executive Officer Role 1.
-Ensure that the meetings of the 1.
-The CEO shall have general care, Board are held in accordance with management and administration the By-Laws or as the Chairman may of the business operations of the

-Company.
-He shall ensure that: deem necessary. (a) the business and affairs of the 2.
-Supervise the preparation of the Company are managed in a agenda of the meeting sound and prudent manner; and coordination with the Corporate (b) operational, financial and Secretary, taking into consideration internal controls are adequate the suggestions of the Directors and and effective to ensure reliability Management. and integrity of financial and 3.
-Maintain qualitative and timely lines operational information, of communication and information effectiveness and efficiency of between the Board safeguarding and operations.
-Management. assets and compliance with laws, 4.
-Provide leadership to the Board and rules, regulations and contracts. ensure that the Board works effectively and performs its duties 2.
-The CEO shall provide leadership responsibly. for Management in developing implementing business strategies, plans and budgets to the extent approved by the He shall provide the Board.
-Board with a balanced and understandable account of the performance, Company's financial condition, results of operations and prospects on a regular basis.
-Accountabilities See above Deliverables 1.
-Agenda for the meetings 1.
-Statement of Management's 2.
-Statement of Management's Responsibility for audited Responsibility for audited financial financial statements statements 2.
-SEC Form 17-A and 17-Q 3.
-SEC Form 17-A and 17-Q 3.
-Other reports required by law 4.
-Other reports required by law
+Chairman Chief Executive Officer Role Ensure that the meetings of the Board are held in accordance with the By-Laws or as the Chairman may deem necessary.
+Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the Directors and Management.
+Maintain qualitative and timely lines of communication and information between the Board and Management.
+Provide leadership to the Board and ensure that the Board works effectively and performs its duties responsibly.
+The CEO shall have general care, management and administration of the business operations of the Company.
+He shall ensure that: (a) the business and affairs of the Company are managed in a sound and prudent manner; and (b) operational, financial and internal controls are adequate and effective to ensure reliability and integrity of financial and operational information, effectiveness and efficiency of operations, safeguarding of assets and compliance with laws, rules, regulations and contracts.
+The CEO shall provide leadership for Management in developing and implementing business strategies, plans and budgets to the extent approved by the Board.
+He shall provide the Board with a balanced and understandable account of the Company's performance, financial condition, results of operations and prospects on a regular basis.
+Accountabilities See above Deliverables Agenda for the meetings Statement of Management's Responsibility for audited financial statements SEC Form 17-A and 17-Q Other reports required by law Statement of Management's Responsibility for audited financial statements SEC Form 17-A and 17-Q Other reports required by law